 If a request to register a Named Location is rejected, local administrators are recommended to review the reasons for the rejection, take actions to address the issues, and submit a brand-new registration request using the HSS form.

-Organisations that would like to contest the rejection can submit an escalation request via NHSmail helpdesk.
+Organisations that would like to contest the rejection can submit an escalation request via NHSmail Helpdesk.

 More information can be found in the MFA CA Policy Registration Guide.